amolenk/dapr-hands-on/Assignment02/README.md

 5. Dapr forwards the response to Service A's Dapr sidecar.
 6. Service A receives the response.

-If you want to know more about this building-block, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/service-invocation/README.md) in the Dapr documentation.
+For this hands-on assignment, this is all you need to know about this building-block.
+If you want to get more detailed information, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/service-invocation/README.md) in the Dapr documentation.

 ## Assignment goals